 “Maybe if we concentrate really hard, our combined psychic powers will move it closer.”

 The woman shook her head, “It’s my fault, I’m not focusing.”

 “Yes, that must be why we can’t move a half a city block closer to us.”

 Suddenly something sparked in the woman’s eyes, a look of determination, “All right then, let’s go.
 On the count of three.”

 Three seconds passed — neither of them moved.
 Then a song started to play, followed by a title appearing on-screen: The Gilmore Girls.

 She paused the footage, trying to make sense of it all.
 Who the hell were the Gilmore Girls?
 And why would her father have recorded them?
 She watched the rest of the footage without pausing again.
-It was oddly compelling, like watching a burning building — she was powerless to stop it.
-When it was over she inserted another tape, then another; they were all recordings of the same show — the story of a single mother and her daughter’s escapades in a small american town.
+It was oddly compelling, like watching a burning building — she couldn’t stop.
+When it was over she inserted another tape, then another; they were all recordings of the same show — the story of a single mother and her daughter’s escapades in a small American town.
 At first she hadn’t spotted their relationship, but soon she saw all the ways they were alike, their inherited burdens.
-After a few random selections she reached for the tape marked #1 and inserted it purposefully into the player; then made herself comfortable on the sofa.
+After a few random selections she reached for the tape marked #1 and inserted it purposefully into the player, then made herself comfortable on the sofa.

 * * *